apache/rocketmq-flink/README.md

 }
 ```

+## RocketMQSource

+RocketMQSource implement flink's new source interface,which provide capability of flow-batch integration.Now you can construct an instance by  `RocketMQSourceBuilder.build()`.

+### RocketMQDeserializationSchema

+The mian API for deserializing topic and tags is the `org.apache.rocketmq.flink.source.reader.deserializer.RocketMQDeserializationSchema`interface.`rocketmq-flink` includes general purpose `RocketMQDeserializationSchema` implementations called `RocketMQRowDeserializationSchema` and `SimpleStringSchema`.If you only focus on the value of message,you can use the wrapper class of `RocketMQValueOnlyDeserializationSchemaWrapper`  to expand.

 ## RocketMQSink

 To use the `RocketMQSink`,  you construct an instance of it by specifying KeyValueSerializationSchema & TopicSelector instances and a Properties instance which including rocketmq configs.
 `RocketMQSink(KeyValueSerializationSchema<IN> schema, TopicSelector<IN> topicSelector, Properties props)`
 The RocketMQSink provides at-least-once reliability guarantees when checkpoints are enabled and `withBatchFlushOnCheckpoint(true)` is set.